krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

   </tbody>
 </table>

-The second form of inference--**constraint propagation**--starts from a resolved cell and rules out that value for all other cells in its row and column.
+The second form of inference--**constraint propagation**—starts from a resolved cell and rules out that value for all other cells in its row and column.
 Since we know that third cell in the first row is 4, we can eliminate of all of the remaining 4s in the "cross" formed by first row and third column.

 <table class="md_table large">
   <tbody>